HenriqueMelo2007/cs50-python-problems/README.md

 In a file called `camel.py`, implement a program that prompts the user for the name of a variable in camel case and outputs the corresponding name in snake case.
 Assume that the user’s input will indeed be in camel case.

+## 📁COKE_MACHINE (problem set 2)

+Suppose that a machine sells bottles of Coca-Cola (Coke) for 50 cents and only accepts coins in these denominations: 25 cents, 10 cents, and 5 cents.

+In a file called `coke.py`, implement a program that prompts the user to insert a coin, one at a time, each time informing the user of the amount due.
+Once the user has inputted at least 50 cents, output how many cents in change the user is owed.
+Assume that the user will only input integers, and ignore any integer that isn’t an accepted denomination.

 ## 📁MEAL_TIME (problem set 1)

 Suppose that you’re in a country where it’s customary to eat breakfast between 7:00 and 8:00, lunch between 12:00 and 13:00, and dinner between 18:00 and 19:00.
 Wouldn’t it be nice if you had a program that could tell you what to eat when?